First-principles evidence for conventional superconductivity in a quasicrystal approximant: Author Contributions

 \section{Author Contributions}

 PNF performed the DFT, DFPT, and GQCA calculations and wrote the main draft.
 RL did additional calculations.
 SL and LN analyzed the QC tilings.
-CH supervised this project.
+WEP and CJP participated in the discussions.
+MJ, RPP, PK, and CH supervised this project.
 All authors participated in the discussions and revised the manuscript.